dustinsand/hex-arch-kotlin-spring-boot/README.md

 The entry point (left side of diagram) of clients to use the application layer.
 The inbound adapter translates whatever comes from a client into a method call in the application layer.

 ### voter-lambda
-The lambda is a composition of the voter-application and adapter-output modules.
+The lambda is a composition of the voter-application-core and adapter-output modules.
 It demonstrates:
-* how Spring beans declared in external modules (voter-application and adapter-output) can be used together with Quarkus
+* how Spring beans declared in external modules (voter-application-core and adapter-output) can be used together with Quarkus
 * how a native binary can be created so there is no cold start latency cost when executed in AWS Lambda

 #### adapter input layer